-It's the line "Peter, I worried about you so" that really tears me up.
-Here Shadow is limping and having gone through an incredible ordeal and he's the one who was worried (I know, Peter was worried about Shadow too but still...)
+The line "Peter, I worried about you so!" just piles on the emotion.
+Here Shadow is limping and having gone through an incredible ordeal and he says he was worried (although Peter was worried about Shadow too.)

 Shadow's speech about why dogs attach themselves to humans:

 Shadow: ...I shouldn't have made her come.
 Chance: It's not your fault, she wanted to come.
 Shadow: But it's my responsibility.
 I had a responsibility to Sassy, to love her and protect her.
 The same as I have to you... and to Peter.
 And the same as you have to Jamie.
 Chance: But we didn't ask for this job.
 Shadow: We didn't have to.
 It's built in.
 Has been ever since the dawn of time, when a few wild dogs took it upon themselves to watch over man — to bark when he's in danger, to run and play with him when he's happy, to nuzzle him when he's lonely.
 That's why they call us man's best friend.

 It is a well-known fact that it is impossible for anyone who has ever loved any breed of dog or cat to watch this movie without crying.